 - drinking glasses

-Many vaccines are available to help prevent various viral and bacterial illnesses.
+Many vaccines are available to help prevent several viral and bacterial illnesses.
 Examples of vaccine-preventable diseases include:

-Talk to your doctor about the vaccines that are available to you.
+Talk with your doctor about the vaccines that are available to you.

 Don’t go out if you’re sick

-Stay home if you’re ill to help prevent transmitting your infection to other people.
+Stay home if you’re ill to help prevent transmitting the infection to other people.